RobKokochak/robks-personal-site/src/content/blog/getting-the-most-out-of-a-cs-degree.md

 The people you meet are probably the most valuable resource you gain from a CS degree.
 Make it your priority to surround yourself with the best engineers you can find.

 You'll meet a lot of very smart people in a CS program.
-But remember that raw technical prowess/math skills alone aren't the mark a great engineer.
+But remember that raw technical prowess/math skills alone aren't the mark of a great engineer.

 Great engineers are the ones who are focused on building things, helping others, and are the best communicators.
 Usually, they're the ones who aren't too focused on grades or school performance.
 They're probably also the ones who spend their free time building